In this area we are recording the family histories from all four townships Most families knew each other and some are inter-related

 Ancient History first

-It is reported the McNamee name was mentioned in the ancient history of Ireland before the year one They were poets to the O’Neil clan-an original tribe in Northern Ireland.
+It is reported the McNamees were poets to the O’Neil clan-an ancient tribe in Northern Ireland.
 Actually being the poet was better than being the king.
 The kings could be deposed or murdered but the poets were never mistreated because they were the keepers of the oral history.
 The poets were noted for their memory, wit and sarcasm.
-This apple has traveled many miles
+This apple has traveled many miles →">Continue reading

 I came across this piece about the Point Mara Kennedy family and I thought